 I sought to find out more about the Orthodox Church, and in doing so, I think there are some important lessons to pass on to this community, ones that are strongly reflected in many of the strong friendships that we can see.

 I also speak on behalf of Taylor and Sally Hostetter.
 They joined the Navigator team in what was then Yugoslavia, in a place considered to be one of the most secularised nations of Europe, particularly the part that is now Serbia.
 Under the layer of atheistic communism, Taylor and Sally affirm that with their Western eyes and mindset they could not see the more than a thousand-year Orthodox Christian heritage of Serbia, and felt that they might have the opportunity to take the Gospel there!
-Taylor and Sally were not able to attend this consultation, because they are with a group of students Orthodox Christians from various Orthodox jurisdictions in the US, and from Omsk in Russia who have gathered for a on a Navigator Summer Training programme in Belgrade, focussing on discipleship, and seeking to confront a common misconception that being Orthodox is primarily a cultural expression of being Serbian.
+Taylor and Sally were not able to attend this consultation, because they are with a group of students Orthodox Christians from various Orthodox jurisdictions in the US, and from Omsk in Russia who have gathered for a month on a Navigator Summer Training programme in Belgrade, focussing on discipleship, and seeking to confront a common misconception that being Orthodox is primarily a cultural expression of being Serbian.
 They are connecting with many of the resources of Serbia’s heritage, through teaching, serving in various ways, and through studying icon writing, to grow in their faith, grow in their personal commitment to share their faith with others.
 This programme is carried out with the blessing of the Serbian Patriarch, and several American Orthodox bishops.
-Later in the summer they will participate in the St Pachomius Summer Institute, with other young people from Russia, Kazakhstan, Ukraine, the Republic of Georgia, Bulgaria, Serbia, Albania, Bulgaria, America and Romania will live together in Belgrade and at the monastery of St. Cosmos and Damian in the Serbian mountains.
+Later in the summer they will participate in the St. Pachomius Summer Institute, with other young people from Russia, Kazakhstan, Ukraine, the Republic of Georgia, Bulgaria, Serbia, Albania, Bulgaria, America and Romania will live together in Belgrade and at the monastery of St. Cosmos and Damian in the Serbian mountains.

 Our goal in discipleship is expressed in many ways.
-The activity itself is rather simple, if we look at the life of St Paul: he spent time with people, and he prayed for them and shared the Scriptures with them; and if he couldn’t, then he sent others to do the same, and wrote letters.
-One of our goals in discipleship is what St Paul tells us in Ephesians, that we should be renewed in the spirit of our minds, and to clothe ourselves with the new self, created according to the likeness of God in true righteousness and holiness.
+The activity itself is rather simple, if we look at the life of St. Paul: he spent time with people, and he prayed for them and shared the Scriptures with them; and if he couldn’t, then he sent others to do the same, and wrote letters.
+One of our goals in discipleship is what St. Paul tells us in Ephesians, that we should be renewed in the spirit of our minds, and to clothe ourselves with the new self, created according to the likeness of God in true righteousness and holiness.

 Ephesians 4 provides a very helpful framework for some principles that God has taught us in through our fellowship with the Ethiopian Orthodox Church.